 Will my insurance pay for any of this?

 It is best to ask your insurance provider.
-You will, most likely, need a referral from an in-network healthcare professional (we are more than willing to communicate with them).
-We are able to provide you with an itemized “superbill”, but unfortunately we cannot guarantee any coverage.
+Most insurances will not cover a non US based healthcare provider.
+To pursue this further you will, most likely, need a referral from an in-network healthcare professional (we are more than willing to communicate with them).
+Unfortunately we cannot guarantee any coverage.

 What about communication and phones?